ckuelker/quick-guide-en-us/DevOps/Memory/swap.md

 ```

 Prints the summary (if any) of swap spaces

 ```bash
 swapon -s
 ```

 See how many main memory and swap is available

 ```bash
 free
 free -m
 cat /proc/swaps
 top
 ```

 See the swap in and out

 ```bash
 vmstat
 ```

-See the swap usage of singe applications
+See the swap usage of single applications

 ```bash
 smem -s swap